 Mr. Baron is entitled to receive his base salary for 12 months and continued coverage under the Company's group health, dental and vision plans for a period of 12 months in the event we terminate his employment without cause or in connection with a change of control or if he resigns for good reason.
 All severance payments are conditioned on Mr. Baron signing a general release of claims against the Company.
 If Mr. Baron resigns from the Company without good reason, he will not be entitled to these severance benefits.
 Additionally, Mr. Baron will not be entitled to these severance payments if we terminate his employment for cause, if he dies or becomes disabled, or in the event of the Company's bankruptcy, liquidation, dissolution, or discontinuance of business.
-Under Mr. Baron's employment agreement, "good reason" is defined as (i) a materially adverse change or material diminution in the office, title, duties, powers, authority or responsibilities of Mr. Baron, (ii) our failure to pay his base salary or a bonus that has become due and payable, (iii) a material reduction in his base salary, (iv) a relocation of Mr. Baron's principal worksite of more than 25 miles unless such relocation reduces his commute to such worksite, or (v) a material breach of the employment agreement by the Company; provided in each case that the Company does not correct such reason during a specified cure period.
-"Change in control" is defined as the sale, liquidation or distribution of all or substantially all of the assets of the Company.
-"Cause," which will be decided by a majority vote of our Board of Directors, is defined as (i) any material breach of the employment agreement by Mr. Baron, which breach is not corrected during a specified cure period, (ii) his failure to comply with the policies and directives of the Company or the Board of Directors, which failure is not corrected during a specified cure period, (iii) any act of gross negligence or willful misconduct with respect to the Company, including a dishonest or illegal action or other action, (iv) any failure by Mr. Baron to fully disclose any material conflict of interest he may have in a transaction involving the Company if such conflict is materially detrimental to the interest of the Company, or (v) any adverse act or omission that would be required to be disclosed pursuant to securities laws or that would limit our ability to sell securities under any Federal or state law or that would disqualify the Company from any exemption otherwise available to it.
-Mr. Baron also entered into our no competition and nondisclosure agreement in connection with his employment agreement.
+Under Mr. Baron's employment agreement, "good reason" is defined as (i) a materially adverse change or material diminution in the office, title, duties, powers, authority or responsibilities of Mr. Baron's principal worksite of more than 25 miles unless such relocation reduces his commute to such worksite, or (v) a material breach of the employment agreement by the Company; provided in each case that the Company does not correct such reason during a specified cure period.
+"Change in control" is defined as (i) any material breach of the employment agreement by Mr. Baron, sidefined as (i) any material breach of the Company.
+"Cause," which failure is not corrected during a specified cure period, (iii) his failure to comply with the policies and directives of the Company or the Board of Directors, which failure is not corrected during a specified cure period, (iii) has failure by Mr. Baron to fully disclose any material conflict of interest he may have in a transaction involving the Company if such conflict is materially detrimental to the interest of the Company, or (v) any adverse act or omission that would be required to be disclosed pursuant to securities laws or that would limit our ability to sell securities under any Federal or state law or that would disqualify the Company from any exemption otherwise available to it.
+Mr. Baron also entered into our no competition and non-disclosure agreement in connection with his employment agreement.